AaronMillward/mpd-notification-daemon/README.md

 ### Album Art
 The MPD library used in this project doesn't support the `albumart` command (in its stable version we could set it as a feature flag) so a workaround is in place to handle album art icons.

-The program will need to know where the music directory is, this is the directory given in `mpd.conf` it will attempt to read this automatically or it can be provided in the `MPD_MUSIC_DIRECTORY` environment variable.
+The program will need to know where the music directory is, this is the directory given in `mpd.conf` it will attempt to read this automatically or it can be provided in the config file.

 You will likely run into problems running any uncommon MPD setups such as a remote server or having more than a single music directory mounted in MPD.